jaminthorns/vscode-gitterm/ideas.md

 In commit editors, we can add buttons using the `multiDiffEditor/resource/title` menu contribution point.
 This could be used to open a menu per file or put some relevant actions.

+# View File from Another Reference ❗

+When working on a file in some feature branch, I often want to view the file as it is in `main` or some other branch to compare side-by-side.
+This is easy to do with `git show <REF>:<FILE>`.

+There should be a command (with a default keybinding) that lets you select a reference (branch/tag/commit) to view the active file at.